Calebe94/tinytools/tmenu/README.md

 You use dmenu and want to build menus in a straight forward way?
 What about even having submenus? tmenu may help.

+## Usage

-tmenu always need a yaml file that express the custom menu structure, like this one:
+tmenu always needs a yaml file to express the custom menu structure, like this one:

 ```yaml
 quick_menu: